Othernet-Project/librarian/docs/source/developers/components_exports.rst

 The paths are always resolved relative to the package directory and must point to locations within it.

-When refering to objects (functions, classes, etc), Python name in dotted path format is used (e.g., ``hooks.on_initialize``).
+When referring to objects (functions, classes, etc), Python name in dotted path format is used (e.g., ``hooks.on_initialize``).
 These names are resolved relative to the component's package (the package is prefixed to the name before importing).
 Multiple dots will be treated as a single dot, and any leading dots